J-falkenstein/topolosses/README.md

 # topolosses

 Topolosses is a Python package providing topology-aware losses for segmentation tasks.
-It includes losses that improve topological properties in segmentation models, such as `DiceLoss`, `TopographLoss`, and `BettiMatchingLoss`.
+It includes losses that improve topological properties in segmentation models, such as `DiceLoss`, `TopographLoss`, `BettiMatchingLoss`, `HutopoLoss`, and `MosinLoss`.

 ## Installation